Tarsus Medical Affairs

 Research Grants

-The Tarsus research grant program is committed to supporting studies sponsored by qualified third-party investigators or institutions that advance medical and scientific knowledge to healthcare professionals and promotes excellence in patient care.
-Studies are generally exploratory in nature with smaller sample sizes, or case studies, and offer valuable clinical insights.
+The Tarsus research grant program is committed to supporting studies sponsored by qualified third-party investigators or institutions that advance medical and scientific knowledge to healthcare professionals and promote excellence in patient care.
+Studies are generally exploratory in nature with smaller sample sizes, chart reviews, or case studies and offer valuable clinical insights.
+This includes observational studies, such as epidemiology studies and certain outcomes research studies where the primary focus is the scientific understanding of disease, as well as other types of independent research on disease states.

-Qualified investigators can submit an unsolicited research concept for a research grant aligned with the following strategic areas of interest:
+Qualified investigators can submit an unsolicited research proposal for a research grant aligned with the following strategic areas of interest:

 • Demodex blepharitis